Mix up a batch of sweet and sour lemon drop candy. No need to boil sugar for this easy 4-ingredient recipe!

 I was inspired to make lemon drops after seeing these Valentine’s Day patties by Mom on Time Out.
 Trish made them look so easy, I had to come up with my own version.
+I originally published this post back in March 2015; I updated it in 2025 with better photos.

 Ingredients